cs-course-stu/CS3245-NUS-HW2/src/README.txt

 * index.py: The file in this assignment using InvertedIndex to build the index and dump to file.
 * search.py: The file in this assignment using SearchEngine to get the result of the boolean expression query.
 * README.txt: This file contains this sentence which gives an overview of this assignment.
+* ESSAY.txt: This file contains essay questions mentioned on HW#2

 == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.

-[x] I/We, A0214251W, certify that I/we have followed the CS 3245 Information
+[x] I/We, A0214251W-A0213835H, certify that I/we have followed the CS 3245 Information
 Retrieval class guidelines for homework assignments.
 In particular, I/we expressly vow that I/we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or